alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 ```
 {{< /spoiler >}}

-Of course, the metrics does not match exactly but they are rather closer.
-Of course, just the metrics and the visual aspect are not enough for us to conclude that this a good model fit for the smuggling networks.
-More data and network analysis are needed to support or refute the suspicion.
-We would also need more data on these type of criminal networks.
-Nonetheless, this is my take on modeling these networks for now.
+Obviously, just these few metrics and the visual aspect are not enough for concluding that this model is a good fit for the smuggling networks.
+Nonetheless, these metrics are pretty close.
+More data and network analysis are needed to support or refute this idea.

 <br>